gajus/gitdown/.gitdown/helpers/anchor.md

 The anchor name must match `/^[a-z]+[a-z0-9\-_:\.]*$/i`.

-GitDown will throw an error if the anchor is not found.
+Gitdown will throw an error if the anchor is not found.

 #### JSON Configuration